open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/software/snn-frameworks/brian/index.md

 ---

 ## Overview
-**Brian 2** is an open-source simulator for spiking neural networks (SNNs) notable for its user-friendly syntax and flexible approach to the design and simulation of neural models.
-It allows researchers to easily define and modify complex models of neurons and synapses, facilitating experiments and simulations in computational neuroscience.
-Brian 2 emphasizes simplicity, efficiency, and extensibility, making it a popular choice for both teaching and research.
-Its robust community, comprehensive documentation, and adherence to the latest advancements in neural simulation make it a powerful tool in the field.
+**Brian2** is an open-source Python library for the simulation of spiking neural networks (SNNs) notable for its user-friendly syntax and flexible approach to the design and simulation of neural models.
+Brian2 is continually maintained by Romain Brette, Marcel Stimberg, and Dan Goodman since 2012, and they heavily encourage and support community contributions and involvement.
+The project has been publicly available for 12 years positioning themselves as the pillar of the neuromorphic community.

+Being one of the first to provide a user-friendly and flexible library for researchers and practitioners interested in understanding and furthering the field of SNNs.
+Also, Brian2 has a robust community, comprehensive documentation, and follows the latest advancements in neural network simulations make Brian 2 a powerful tool in the field of teaching and research.

-The neural models are defined using equations directly, making the translation from theoretical models to simulation code more straightforward.
-This feature significantly lowers the barrier to entry for those new to computational modeling.
-Key strengths of Brian2 include its versatility in handling both small-scale and large-scale neural simulations with equal ease, and its ability to simulate complex neural dynamics with high precision.
-The library supports various types of neurons and synapse models and offers tools for efficient data handling and visualization.
+The framework emphasizes simplicity, efficiency and extensibility, making it a popular choice for both teaching and research.
+The neural models are defined using equations directly, making the translation from theoretical models to simulation code more streamlined and straightforward.
+This feature lowers the barriers to entry for those who are new to computational modeling.

-Brian 2 is continually maintained and heavily encourages community contribution and involvment.
-The project highlights ease of use, flexibility, efficiency, performance, and reliability.
-Brian 2 has been available publicly for ten years positioning themselves as a piller of the neuromorphic community providing a user-friendly and flexible apporach for researches and practitioners interested in understanding and furthering the field of spiking neural networks.

-Overall, Brian2 is an accessible, versatile, and efficient platform for neuroscientific research and education, facilitating a deeper understanding of neural dynamics and computation.
+The models have many parameters that allow for interesting network architectures like specifying the pre-synaptic source, and the post-synaptic source.
+With neuron models being defined by equations and the fact that you can specify you're synaptic connections, the topology and construction of the network has a very low level of abstraction.
+Making the library give the user a lot of creative freedom to design their networks and a good way to learn the principles of spiking and non-spiking neural networks.